You can find modeling gigs even if you don’t look like the typical model.

 Braving the cold

-If you model in the winter you can expect the facility to have space heaters out.
-Sometimes part of my body was freezing cold while the other side was getting baked.
-But the teacher was always good about moving the heaters and making sure I was warm in most classes.
+If you model in the winter, you can expect the facility to have space heaters out.
+Sometimes part of my body was cold while the other side was getting baked.
+But the teacher was always good about moving the radiators and making sure I was warm in most classes.
 I would often bring my own pillows and blankets for long poses because sometimes the studio was not well equipped with props.

 In Vermont, I modeled for private artists in their studios for painting long poses and sculpting.
 It was easy to sign up with the art department and get scheduled for modeling for the various art classes just like my friend who I had met taking the drawing class there.

 If you have ever taken a life drawing or painting class you probably know that art models come in all shapes and sizes and ages.
-The leaner and more muscular models may be the most popular but artists are not that picky as long as the person is on time and is able to do interesting poses and hold long poses.
+The leaner and more muscular models may be the most popular, but artists are not that picky as long as the person is on time and can do interesting poses and hold long poses.

 Modeling in Boston

-All I had to do was find out the name of the person who booked the models and either go by the office or call… This was back before the internet so they didn’t have any online booking forms so going in person worked well.
+All I had to do was find out the name of the person who booked the models and either show up in person by the office or call.
+This was back before the internet, so they didn’t have any online booking forms so going in person worked well.

 I modeled for the Museum of Fine Arts school, Boston College, Mass College of Art, The Art Institute and a lot of other schools.